 The pre-dawn hours of this month are very sacred and beneficial to our health too, since the ozone layer is believed to be closest to the earth and the early morning air is free of pollutants.
 It is common for the devout to visit temples and go around the streets singing bhajans (prabhat-pheris), which help rouse the latent spiritual powers in us.
 Our ancestors certainly knew this scientific fact and so instituted the pre-dawn religious activities and rituals during Dhanurmasa!

 Coming to Vaikuntha Ekadashi, of the 24-odd ekadashis that fall during the year, it is the most sacred and believed to grant moksha to anyone observing the vrat on that day.
 It is known variously as Mokshada Ekadashi, Mukkoti Ekadashi and Nanjunda Ekadashi.
 It falls on the Shukla Paksha Ekadashi of Margashirsha/Paush month.
-This year it falls on 25th of Dec, which is today!
+This year it falls tomorrow, January 2, 2023.

 Ekadashi is the eleventh day of the waxing or waning moon, but it is not just a day.
 According to Padma Purana, during the Krita yuga or Sat yuga, the asura Muran was harassing the devas and the three worlds.
 So powerful was he, that Mahavishnu Himself had to battle him for a thousand celestial years.
 Exhausted, the Lord once went into a cave to rest.
 While he was sleeping, Muran entered the cave and tried to kill him.
 Immediately, a beautiful woman manifested herself from the Mahavishnu’s body and reduced the asura to ashes.